 4. There are great places to live in Jacksonville.

-Living in Jacksonville, FL comes with endless perks.
-From miles of natural beauty and authentic dining options to thrilling attractions, Jax offers an array of different neighborhoods for young professionals, couples and families.
+Living in Jacksonville, FL, comes with endless perks.
+From miles of natural beauty to thrilling attractions, Jax offers an array of neighborhoods for young professionals, couples and families.
 Not to mention, the median age in Jacksonville is 35—younger than any other city in Florida.

 Here are some of the best places to live in Jacksonville:

 San Marco was built in the 1920s to resemble the Piazza San Marco in Italy.
-Here you’ll find an eclectic arts and shopping district with trendy bistros, distinctive boutiques and diverse people.
+Here you’ll find an eclectic arts and shopping district with trendy bistros, distinctive boutiques and a diverse population.